Northboi/replication-of-impact-of-past-behaviour-normality-on-regret/README.md

-# exceptional behaviors in accidents will receive more social sympathy but will not receive any actual benefits
+# Exceptional behaviors in accidents will receive more social sympathy but will not receive any actual benefits

 This repo contains the code and data to produce the following: